Lee Smith (baseball): Draft and minor leagues

-Major league career

 Chicago Cubs (1980–1987)

 Smith made his major league debut with the Cubs, who were struggling to a last-place finish, on September 1, 1980, against the Atlanta Braves.
 He pitched a scoreless inning and recorded his first MLB strikeout, coming against Glenn Hubbard.
 Smith made 18 relief appearances through the end of the season, pitching to a 2.91 ERA with a 2–0 record.
 He returned to the Cubs for the 1981 season, and was used mostly as a middle relief pitcher.
 His first major league save came on August 29, when he recorded the final five outs of a 3–1 Cubs win over the Los Angeles Dodgers.
 Smith had an ERA of 3.94 through early June, when the season was interrupted by the 1981 Major League Baseball strike.
 He finished the season with an ERA of 3.51 and a 3–6 record, coming in 39 relief appearances plus a single start at the end of the season.

 During the 1982 season, closing for the Cubs was shared between Smith, Willie Hernández, Bill Campbell and Dick Tidrow, each of whom finished at least 25 games while registering 17, 10, 8, and 6 saves, respectively.
 Smith also started five games between June 16 and July 5, registering a no decision followed by four consecutive losses.
 These five starts, along with the start at the end of the 1981 season, were the only six starts that Smith made during his major league career.
 Smith also collected his first MLB hit, coming on July 5 against Atlanta, a second-inning home run off of Phil Niekro.
 Smith only collected two additional hits, one each in 1983 and 1984, registering a career batting average of .047 (3-for-64).

 Ferguson Jenkins, who had pitched for the Cubs from 1966 to 1973, returned to the Cubs for the final two seasons of his career, 1982 and 1983.
 Years later, Smith credited Jenkins with simplifying his delivery, introducing him to the slider and forkball, and teaching him how to set up hitters.
 Smith subsequently led the Cubs in games finished and saves for each of the 1983 through 1987 seasons.